aws-amplify/docs/docs/lib/analytics/fragments/native_common/getting-started/common.md

-The Analytics category enables you to collect analytics data for your app.
+The Analytics category enables you to collect analytics data for your App.
 The Analytics category comes with built-in support for [Amazon Pinpoint](https://aws.amazon.com/pinpoint) and [Amazon Kinesis](https://aws.amazon.com/kinesis) (Kinesis support is currently only available in the Amplify JavaScript library).

 ## Prerequisites